 Who are you targeting for your fundraiser?
 What communities, companies, organizations, neighborhoods, and groups of people will you approach for donations?
 Can your volunteers, board members, and beneficiaries of your organization help you compile a list of potential donors?

 This list will guide your campaign promotion.
 Whether you decide to fundraise via direct mail, social media, crowdfunding, events, sponsorships, in-kind donations or all of the above, having a prospect list will help you know exactly who to target.
+Consider implementing responsive moves management for a systematic and personalized approach to donor relationships.

 This is your most actionable step and will define precisely how you’ll raise money.
 First, define which tactics you’ll use for your fundraising.
 (We cover these in the previous section.)
 Remember, providing a variety of ways to donate will likely increase the number of donations you receive.

 Next, decide how you’ll promote your fundraising campaign as a whole.
-How will you market your organization and it’s drive to raise money?
+How will you market your organization and its drive to raise money?
 How will people hear about your events, sponsorships, commercial co-ventures, and more?

 Note: How you receive your funds (fundraising tactics) and how you promote your fundraiser (fundraising marketing) are two separate things.
 This step of your nonprofit fundraising strategy helps you define both.